anuarkaliyev23/what-is-programming-essay/readme.md

 So, it might be a bit too ambitious of an aim to strive for, but it's interesting enough, in my opinion, to try.

+## Where to read?

+Current PDF can be accessed and downloaded as file from [here](out/programming-introduction.pdf)

 ## What's inside?

 For now there is several chapters, which include: